smithty8567/Stout_Courses_RAG/README.md

 Authors: Tyler Smith, Kyler Nikolai, Matthew Peplinski, Aaron Smith

 ## What is a RAG
+A RAG leverages existing word imbedding models and LLM's for qurey reasoning and response.
+External information which an LLM was not trained on is stored in an embedding space using an existing embedding model, which will be accessed by a query.
+When a query is made, it too is ran through the same embedding model as the external data in order to directly compare embedded information.
+External information whose embedding is simmilar to the query is retireved, and the information is proveded as an augmentation to the users original query.
+The then sends the user query and simmilar information to an LLM where the RAG limits the LLM to utilizing only external information provided for response generation.
+This is used to limit the LLM from halucinating responses, or pulling information from non-authoritative sources.
+The Response is then provided to the user.

 ## Data
 For this project, a major section of the work went into collecting and processing the data.
 To do this we utilized Beautifulsoup, response, and Selenium for webscraping the UW-Stout bulletin.
 We collected several types of data which was uitlized by the RAG, and seperated for the purposes of embedding.
 Data collection for programs was non-trivial due to inconsitent website layout and inconsistent program requirements.